danieljanes/dqn-agent-navigation/README.md

 - `0`: Move forward
 - `1`: Move backward
-- `2`: Move left
+- `2`: Turn left
-- `3`: Move right
+- `3`: Turn right

 ### Solving the environment

 This environment is considered to be solved when the agent achieves an average score of `+13` over `100` consecutive episodes.
 An indication given by Udacity mentions that one should aim for solving the environment in less than `1800` episodes.
-The committed weights (in [weights/checkpoint.pth](weights/checkpoint.pth)) resulted from a training run which converged after `543` episodes with an average reward of `13.06`.
+The committed weights (in [weights/checkpoint.pth](weights/checkpoint.pth)) resulted from a training run which converged after `528` episodes with an average reward of `13.07`.
 Details about the agent's architecture are given in [Report.md](Report.md).

 ## Project Setup